 The general architecture for batch and on-demand risk systems is well established.
-While there are multiple technology choices in play for each risk system, they almost always boil down to the following diagram.
+While multiple technology choices are in play for each risk system, they almost always boil down to the following diagram.

 One of the important techniques to note is that we try to partition the risk job into two distinct phases:

-- A phase that breaks down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently.
-These produce raw results like PnL vectors, which then need to be aggregated.
+- A phase that breaks down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently produces raw results like PnL vectors, which need to be aggregated.

-- An aggregation phase that takes the results and pivots them in some way in a Hyper Cube or Data Warehouse.
-An example of this is getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.
+- An aggregation phase that takes the results and pivots them in a Hyper Cube or Data Warehouse—an example of this is getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.

-Of course, these are essentially Map and Reduce phases.
-One of the benefits of these two distinct phases is that we can calculate the Risk or PnL vectors on a security and then aggregate them into positions and different confidence levels in multiple ways, all without having to recalculate unitary vectors more than once.
-Another benefit is that, typically, the first phase is very parallelizable and the second can be somewhat parallelizable.
-For example, we can aggregate non-overlapping portfolios or positions in parallel but single units of aggregation must be done serially.
+Of course, these are essentially the Map and Reduce phases.
+One of the benefits of these two distinct phases is that we can calculate the Risk or PnL vectors on a security and then aggregate them into positions and different confidence levels in multiple ways–all without having to recalculate unitary vectors more than once.
+Another benefit is that the first phase is very parallelizable, and the second can be somewhat parallelizable.
+For example, we can aggregate non-overlapping portfolios or positions in parallel, but single aggregation units must be done serially.